Faculty and Staff Directory

 Khodarkovsky has served on various boards and executive committees, including the Association for Slavic, East European, and Eurasian Studies (2009-2012).
 He is the recipient of numerous fellowships, including those from the Fulbright-Hays Fellowship Program for Turkey (1983-1984), the Social Science Research Council (1989-1991), the Kennan Institute of the Woodrow Wilson Center in Washington, D.C.
 (1992-93), the National Endowment for the Humanities (1995-1996), the National Council for Russian and East European Research (1996-1997 and 2006-2007), and the American Council of Learned Societies (2001-2002).

-He regularly contributes Op-Eds to The New York Times and has written for The Wall Street Journal, The Chicago Tribune, Echo of Moscow, Kyiv Independent, Die Welt, Neue Zürcher Zeitung and other media.
+He frequently contributes Op-Eds to The New York Times, The Wall Street Journal, The Chicago Tribune, Echo of Moscow, Kyiv Independent, Die Welt, Neue Zürcher Zeitung and other media.

 Imperial and Modern Russia, Imperial Borderlands, the Caucasus, Central Asia, Non-Russian peoples of Russia, Eurasia, Ottoman empire, Comparative Empires and Colonialisms, and Russian Orientalism.

 - HIST 102: The Evolution of the Western Ideas and Institutions since the Seventeenth Century

 - HIST 530: Comparative Colonial Empires